Visitor Visa for Tourists

 Both Visitor Visa can be extended, provided the extension application is submitted already 60 days prior to expiry.

-Visitors, who receive their visitor visa at the border or port of entry, section 10, and who leave South Africa for a neighbouring country will only get the remainder of their original visa upon re-entry.
-If the visa has expired in the meantime they will not be issued with another 90-day visa, but only with a seven-day visa, section 11(5).
+Visitors, who receive their visitor visa at the border or port of entry, section 10, and who leave South Africa for a neighbouring country will only get the remainder of their original visa, but not less than 7 days upon re-entry.